Optimal Transport-based Adaptation in Dysarthric Speech Tasks: Introduction

-In this work, we focus on unsupervised domain adaptation and unsupervised speaker adaptation in pathological speech, when multiple sources are available.
-Therefore, in this framework, we assume to have access to multiple training data sets (e.g., multiple speakers data) that are different, but related, to the dataset of interest (e.g., the speaker of interest).
-We consider speech recorded from people affected by dysarthria, that is a motor disorder consisting in the disruption of the normal control of the vocal tract musculature.
+We consider speech recorded from people with affected by dysarthria, that is a motor disorder consisting in the disruption of the normal control of the vocal tract musculature \cite{darley1969}.
 Dysarthria can express different speech characteristics based on the location of the neurological damage.
 However, it is possible to individuate common tendencies in dysarthric patients, such as mumbled speech, an acceleration or deceleration in the speaking rate, abnormal pitch and rhythm.
 Further, dysarthric individuals are more subject to a fatigue factor that affects the voice.
-We here investigate two case studies, that are domain adaptation in dysarthria detection and dysarthric speaker adaptation for command speech recognition.\\
+We here investigate two case studies, that are domain adaptation in dysarthria detection and dysarthric speaker adaptation for command speech recognition.

+Dysarthria detection is currently evaluated by neurology experts through the use of clinical assessment tools that attribute a score to the capacity of the subject to perform perceptual and/or acoustic tasks.
+This procedure can be laborious and time consuming.
+Therefore, a rapid and objective dysarthria detection procedure could help the therapist in the diagnosis.